Parson calls for $100M rainy day fund in State of the State

 Parson's budget proposes about $11.7 billion for Medicaid _a roughly 5% increase over the current budget, although the number of people covered by the government health care program for the poor has declined by greater than 6% over the past year.

-Medicaid Director Todd Richardson said the higher costs have been driven partly by “outdated payment methodologies” that the state is trying to fix, noting that medical providers have had no incentive to hold down billings for out-patient services and that some have been paid significantly more than others for the same services.
+Medicaid Director Todd Richardson said the higher costs have been driven partly by ``outdated payment methodologies'' that the state is trying to fix, noting that medical providers have had no incentive to hold down billings for out-patient services and that some have been paid significantly more than others for the same services.

 He attributed the decline in covered children partly to an improved economy but also to problems that occurred when switching to an automated eligibility determination system.